 As school life begins, children are introduced to history in Reception by looking at past and present events in their own lives so far.
 They use a range of stimulus for this such as family pictures and tracking their changes from babies to now.
 As they become more aware of the world around them, they start to identify similarities and differences between families, communities and traditions.
 In particular, they look at festivals and celebrations that are linked to historical events.

 By Year Two, children have a solid understanding of the past and are introduced to the concept of a timeline in their topic From A to B. The children look at transport in the past and make their own timelines to show when they were invented.
 They explore this further by applying their understanding to different types of transport from myths and legends.
 Whilst completing their Magical Toymaker topic, children identify similarities and differences between an aspect of their life and aspect of the past.
 They further cement their understanding by learning how houses were made and have been used in the past during their topic Buildings.
 Year Two continue to expand their knowledge of significant people by exploring Grace Darling.
-By the end of the key stage our children have a secure understanding of the objectives ready to progress to key stage 2.
+By the end of the key stage our children have a secure understanding of the objectives ready to progress to Key Stage Two.

 Moving into Year Four, children will complete the topic All Aboard whereby they will develop their understanding of a significant turning point in British history with the history of the railways.
-They will learn about early inventors and their working conditions to the growth of the railway system and the impact it made on British communities.
-Another topic Year Four will learn about is Temples, Tombs and Treasures where they will start to comparison life in Ancient Sumner with life in Ancient Egypt.
+They will learn about early inventors and their working conditions to the growth of the railway system and the impact it made on British communities and the economy.
+Another topic Year Four will learn about is Temples, Tombs and Treasures where they will compare life in Ancient Sumner with life in Ancient Egypt.
 They will continue to find and use evidence to support their learning with more independence and explanations for their reasoning.
 The impact of beliefs on society is explored including the analysis of how Egyptian gods impacted people's lives.